elblasco/LPSMT/docs/requirement.md

 <img alt="slide menu fragment image" src="/docs/assets/slide_menu_fragment.png" style="width: 76mm;">

 - There should be a current directory overview with file and folder
-- There should be a botton to search in a sorted tree like index a file
+- There should be a button to search in a sorted tree like index a file

 -------------------------------------------------------------------------------